 With regards to that, these are some strategies brands could use to reduce the waste they create from their products (which is different for every industry).

-Hence, running an assessment on how you can improve your product’s packaging (and even the packaging design) can open up new windows of sustainable opportunities for your brand, making you the go-to choice for ever-increasing consumer base (especially Gen Z and beyond).
+Hence, running an assessment on how you can improve your product’s packaging (and even the packaging design) can open up new windows of sustainable opportunities for your brand, making you the go-to choice for an ever-increasing consumer base (especially Gen Z and beyond).